 ABOUT THE CONSORTIUM: Founded in 1966, the vision of The Consortium for Graduate Study in Management is to increase the representation of African Americans, Hispanic Americans and Native Americans in management careers in the United States.
 We realize this vision by recruiting outstanding students who have shown a commitment to diversity and connecting them with top-tier MBA programs and corporations.
 Learn more at cgsm.org; follow us on Facebook @cgsm.org; Twitter @cgsm_mba; and YouTube @TheCGSM.
 The Consortium, founded at the Olin Business School at Washington University in St. Louis, now includes the University of California, Berkeley; the University of California, Los Angeles; Carnegie Mellon University; Cornell University; Dartmouth College; Emory University; Georgetown University; Indiana University-Bloomington; the University of Michigan-Ann Arbor; New York University; The University of North Carolina at Chapel Hill; the University of Rochester; the University of Southern California; The University of Texas at Austin; the University of Virginia; the University of Wisconsin-Madison; Yale University; and on July 1, Rice University.

-ABOUT RICE UNIVERSITY’S JONES GRADUATE SCHOOL OF BUSINESS: Rice’s MBA programs, including the Rice MBA, Rice MBA for Executives and Rice MBA for Professionals, give students a comprehensive learning experience that mixes specialized coursework with real-world applications.
+ABOUT RICE UNIVERSITY’S JONES GRADUATE SCHOOL OF BUSINESS: Rice’s MBA programs—including the Rice MBA, Rice MBA for Executives, Rice MBA for Professionals and the MBA@Rice online program—give students a comprehensive learning experience that mixes specialized coursework with real-world applications.
 The programs feature innovative classes, expert faculty and diverse classmates who become lifetime colleagues.
 Consistently recognized as a top-20 business school, the Jones School is internationally known for the research and thought leadership of its faculty.
 For more information on Rice MBA programs, visit http://business.rice.edu.
 For more information about and insights from Jones School faculty research, visit the school’s Rice Business Wisdom website, http://ricebusinesswisdom.com.
 Follow the Jones School via Twitter @Rice_Biz.
 Follow Rice News and Media Relations via Twitter @RiceUNews.